-G Suite data migration is highly recommended when an employee leaves or has been fired from your organization, to help you tackle the problem of how to handle the data stored within his Google account.
-While some administrators may be tempted to delete the account for security reasons, this is usually not the best option as there may be vital files and emails stored within G Suite.
+Secure G Suite data migration is highly recommended when an employee leaves or has been fired from your organization, to help you tackle the problem of how to handle the data stored within his Google account.
+While some G Suite administrators may be tempted to delete the account for security reasons, this is usually not the best option as there may be vital files and emails stored within G Suite.
+Let’s discover how to transfer G Suite data to another account.

 Once the account is deleted from Google, all files and data that were stored there are gone forever.
 If you discover that a vital business document was in a deleted user’s account, there is no way to retrieve it.
-Additionally, access to apps such as Google Analytics or AdWords may be lost if that employee was the primary user for these services.
+In addition, access to apps such as Google Analytics or AdWords may be lost if that employee was the privileged user for these services.

 You have the option of keeping the account open (with a changed password for security), but as it costs $10 per month for every user account, this is not the most economically viable solution, as a single organization could end up paying for hundreds of unused Google accounts.